 They would stalk their human prey at night, dragging them from their tents or killing them as they defecated in nearby bushes.
 Working under tremendous pressure due to tight deadlines set by his employer, Lt.
 Col Patterson was sent to find and kill these two beasts before they could cause any further harm.
 After nine months of unsuccessful attempts, Col Patterson finally managed to shoot both animals on December 9th, 1898 near what is now known as Man-Eaters’ Gorge in Tsavo National Park – bringing an end to one of Africa’s most infamous episodes involving wild animals preying on humans.

 Although there are no official records regarding how many victims fell prey to these two beasts it is estimated that they killed over 135 people before they were stopped – making this one of Africa’s deadliest animal attacks ever recorded!
-Although sightings such as this are extremely rare today, reports of similar incidents still occur occasionally throughout Africa – reminding us just how dangerous wildlife can be when faced with human interference in its habitat or when living near local communities.
+Although sightings such as this are extremely rare today, reports of similar incidents still occur occasionally throughout Africa – reminding us just how dangerous wildlife can be when faced with human interference in its habitat or when living in close proximity to local communities.

 Were the Tsavo Lions Male Or Female